On a generalization of affinoid varieties: The language of halos and the tropical addition

-We recall here some definitions and methods used by Paugam in \cite{PAU}, which will be useful in next sections.
+We recall here some definitions used by Paugam in \cite{PAU}, which will be useful in the next sections.

-\begin{defn} A \emph{halo} is a semiring $A$ whose underlying set is equipped with a partial order $\le$ which is compatible with its operations: $x \le z$ and $y \le t$ implies $x y \le z t$ and $x + y \le z + t$.
+\begin{defn} A \emph{halo} is a semiring $A$, with an identity, whose underlying set is equipped with a partial order $\le$ which is compatible with its operations: $x \le z$ and $y \le t$ implies $x y \le z t$ and $x + y \le z + t$.
 A \emph{morphism} between two halos is an increasing map $f : A \to B$ which is submultiplicative, \ie $f(1) = 1$ and

 and subadditive, \ie $f(0) = 0$ and

 A halo morphism is called \begin{itemize} \item \emph{square-multiplicative} if $f(a^2) = f(a)^2$ for all $a \in A$; \item \emph{power-multiplicative} if $f(a^n) = f(a)^n$ for all $a \in A$ and $n \in \N$; \item \emph{multiplicative} if $f(a b) = f(a) f(b)$ for all $a, b \in A$. \end{itemize}